This homemade buttermilk substitute comes together in 5 minutes and requires only 2 ingredients. Skip the grocery store and make your own!

 If you find you don’t have buttermilk on hand, don’t fret.
 Before you grab your wallet and jump into the car for a grocery store run, you probably have everything you need in your kitchen right now to make a buttermilk substitute.

-And the great news is, you’ll have your buttermilk substitute in a fraction of the time it would take you to go to and from the store.
+And the great news is, once you know how to make buttermilk, you’ll have your buttermilk substitute in a fraction of the time it would take you to go to and from the store.

 SUBSTITUTE FOR BUTTERMILK IN BAKING